softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 ## Selecting Data

-The whole point of databases is efficiently querying data.
-The primary statement for querying data from a SQL compliant database is the `SELECT` statement.
+The `SELECT` statement provides the primary mechanism for querying data from a SQL compliant RDBMS.
 Here is an example of a simple SELECT that returns all the names and types for every pet.

 ```sql
 SELECT name, type FROM pet;
 ```

 If you want to select specific pets, then you include a WHERE clause.
 WHERE clauses can be very complex.
 They can include boolean predicates, wildcards.
 You can also supply a `LIMIT` on the amount of data to return.
-Here is an example of a SELECT that returns a maximum of two rows that are either a dog or cat named Puddle.
+Here is an example of a SELECT that returns a maximum of two rows that are either dogs with any name, or cats named Puddle.

 ```sql
 SELECT name, type FROM pet WHERE type='dog' OR (type='cat' AND name='Puddle') LIMIT 2;